 Our mobile mammography service makes getting your yearly mammogram even more convenient.
 We operate a regular schedule two days a week in Clemson, and can bring mammography onsite for your church, school or business — even on weekends or after-hours.
 You can count on the same powerful technology and expertise offered at our North Campus location — just closer to home or work!
 Learn more about our mobile mammography service.

-To schedule a mammogram, call First Call Scheduling at (864) 512-6255.
+To schedule a mammogram, call Scheduling at (864) 512-6255.
 You will need a physician’s order prior to schedule an appointment.

 Breast MRI/MRI-Guided Biopsies